tsuACM/truman_acm_website/_pages/events.markdown

 permalink: /events/
 ---

-Here we will post upcoming events and the topic of upcoming meetings.
+Here we will post upcoming events and the topics of upcoming meetings.

 ## Upcoming Events

-Check back soon for more information about upcoming events!
+### PickHacks 2024

+Missouri S&T will be hosting the [PickHacks Hackathon][S&T] from April 5th - April 7th!
+If you are interested in participating, please fill out this [interest form][PHInterest].

 <br/>